 Stereo pressings – Pink label or two colored with the upper part pink and the lover part blue

 Stereo pressings from the 70’s – Wide range of colors in between orange and pink

 All labels has a line of black bars around the edge of the label.
-These bars are so called Strobo bars for checking the speed.
+These bars are so called Strobe bars for checking the speed.